rstudio/rstudio/dependencies/windows/README.md

 ## Build and run Electron

 - Ensure that `node.js` is installed and available on the path.
-It is recommended to use the same version as set in CMakeGlobal.txt (root of the repo), search for `RSTUDIO_NODE_VERSION` to find the current value
+It is recommended to use the same version as set in globals.cmake (root of the repo), search for `RSTUDIO_NODE_VERSION` to find the current value
 - `cd rstudio\src\node\desktop`
 - `npm i`